 A fuel gas with a lower LHV than the specified LHV can be used.
 However, the main engine may have power limitations at certain rating levels.
 Please refer to Option 2 of Case 1 for more information.

-Figure 4-48 Design fuel gas supply pressure requirements
+Figure 4-50 Design fuel gas supply pressure requirements

-Case 1 - Example of fuel gas supply pressure selection for an LNG-fuelled vessel Rating-specific information is available from WinGD's engine layout application \emph{GTD} .
+Case 1 - Example of fuel gas supply pressure selection for an LNG-fuelled vessel Rating-specific information is available from the WinGD engine layout application GTD.

 Assumptions: